-9. Responding to misbehaviour from pupils with SEND
+9. Reasonable Adjustments to Pupils with SEND

 9.1 Recognising the impact of SEND on behaviour

 The school recognises that pupils' behaviour may be impacted by a special educational need or disability (SEND).

 When incidents of misbehaviour arise, we will consider them in relation to a pupil's SEND, although we recognise that not every incident of misbehaviour will be connected to their SEND.
 Decisions on whether a pupil's SEND had an impact on an incident of misbehaviour will be made on a case-by-case basis.